HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package vignettes in ‘inst/doc’ ...
+*   checking package vignettes in 'inst/doc' ...
 WARNING
     ```
-    Located more than one ‘weave’ output file (by engine ‘knitr::rmarkdown’) for vignette with name ‘demixt’: ‘demixt.html’, ‘demixt.pdf’
+    Located more than one 'weave' output file (by engine 'knitr::rmarkdown') for vignette with name 'demixt': 'demixt.html', 'demixt.pdf'
     Package vignette without corresponding single PDF/HTML:
-       ‘demixt.Rmd’
+       'demixt.Rmd'
     ```

 # DepecheR